 Summary: Accidentally deleted or lost an important document, picture or other files on a USB flash drive?
 Don't panic!
 This article will introduce you several tools to help you get all deleted/lost data back.
 Now, just download the best free USB data recovery software to recover data from USB flash drives.

 USB flash drives are one of the most popular types of external storage media for their durability and easy-to-use feature.
-However, it's inevitable that you may accidentally erase data from a USB flash drive or unexpectedly face various corruptions on the drive.
+However, it's inevitable that you may accidentally format data from a USB flash drive or unexpectedly face various corruptions on the drive.
 When it happens, and it will, you need a powerful flash drive recovery tool to retrieve your data.
 Read ahead!
 This comprehensive blog post covers everything you need to know about USB flash drive data recovery.

 Table of contents1.
 Overview of USB flash drives